What does a call to missions look like?

-- How does a church implement strategies to expose their congregation to missions work?
+- How does a church implement strategies to share missions work with their congregation?

 - How does a church take the next step?

-- What location or ministry type would exactly fit?
+- What location or ministry type would fit well?

 - What sending agency or mission would they need to go with?